-Across the country, the rate at which Americans missed a mortgage payment or have entered into foreclosure are at a 20 year low, according to a new report from real estate data firm CoreLogic.
-This is number is historically low, especially considering the housing market collapse just over a decade ago.
+Across the country, the rate at which Americans missed a mortgage payment, or have entered into foreclosure, is at a 20 year low according to a new report from real estate data firm CoreLogic.
+This number is historically low, and almost surprising considering the housing market collapse just over a decade ago.

 The Boston metro area is leading the charge, with a delinquency rate of 2.9 percent, and serious delinquencies (meaning at least 30 days past due) at only 1.0 percent, which is down from 3.2 percent for all delinquencies and 1.2 percent for serious ones in April of 2018.

 While this is great for Boston, the larger trend is clearly nationwide.
 Nationally in the month of April, about 3.6 of household mortgages were in some stage of delinquency, such as being 30 days or more past due or in foreclosure.
 What’s even more incredible is that not a single state showed a gain in its overall rate of delinquency from March to April.
 Just one year ago, the rate was 4.3 percent in April of 2018.